Tag: Baroness Tonge

 Baroness Anelay of St Johns

-While we have not made any representations to the Israeli authorities on this specific issue, we have an ongoing dialogue with the Israeli authorities about the Israeli Defence Forces use of live fire.
+While we have not made any representations to the Israeli authorities on this issue, we have an ongoing dialogue with the Israeli authorities about the Israel Defence Forces’ use of live fire.
+We remain concerned by the use of force by Israeli security personnel in response to protests and security incidents.
+We regularly raise these concerns with the Israeli Government, stressing the need for proportionality and proper accountability.